unjs/node-fetch-native/README.md

 ### `createFetch` utility

-You can use `createFetch` utility to intantiate a `fetch` instance with custom proxy options.
+You can use the `createFetch` utility to instantiate a `fetch` instance with custom proxy options.

 ```ts
 import { createFetch } from "node-fetch-native/proxy";